clarech712/testsuite-main/README.md

   -o             any additional SLURM sbatch options
                  (if present, must appear at the end of the command)

-  -p 	       Use personal test definitions
-		       Personal tests are defined in ~/.testapps

   --submit       dispatch asynchronous job
                  (prints <test_name> <job_id> <test_id>)
   --validate <test_name> <job_id> <test_id>